Тhe need for accuracy and completeness

 - Charges large amounts just prior to filing

 Bankruptcy fraud is rarely criminal unless the debtor intentionally, and boldly lies, or prepares a petition to defraud.
 Normally the failure to list property will at most cause a debtor to lose property.
-Debtors often fail to understand that a business they operate, pending inheritance, tax refund, account receivable or awards from a lawsuit are assets that must be reported and cannot be omitted.
+Debtors often fail to understand assets must be reported and cannot be omitted.
+Assets include a business you operate, pending inheritances, tax refunds, account receivables or lawsuits.
 If you fail to list property then the court may refuse or deny you the ability to use your exemptions to keep it.
 You can’t claim what you don’t own or have.
 If your name is on a joint checking account then you should claim that account even if the funds belong to the other party.

 Often a debtor is tempted to sell property to a friend or relative just prior to filing.
 If the sale is for the fair market value and the debtor is paid the full value of the item there is no problem.
 However when the transfer is for less than fair market value the transfer becomes a fraudulent transfer and the trustee may recover the property and sell it.
 Since the debtor transferred the property he no longer owns it and again he can’t exempt it.